moxikavaghela/CSharp-Learning/README.md

      - Arithmetic Operators
      - Taking Inputs
      - Methods
+     - If-Else Statements

+   **Tip:** You can also Try Switch-Case Statement after learning it

    **When to Build**: After completing **Day 1 to Day 3** (C# basics and operators).